Phoenix600/Pranay_Does_SQL/README.md

   4. Used to perform CRUD operations.

 #### Non-Relational Databases (NoSQL / Not just SQL)

 1. Helps users to create a non-relational database

 2. MongoDB, dynamo DB, Apache Cassandra, firebase.

 ### Database Query

 Queries are the request made to the database management system for specific information.

 Ex.
 A google search is a query.

 ### Tables and Keys

+The table contains rows and columns (Keys)

+The column represents a single attribute

+And row r the actual data entry

+Every table has a primary key that will differentiate all the similar objects in the database

+#### Primary Key

+A primary key can be a surgent key, which has no mapping or real-world meaning to it.
+It can be an employee id, roll number, or serial number.

+### Natural Key

+A natural key is a key that has a mapping to the real world.
+The best ex could b password keys.

+### Foreign Key

+A foreign key is an attribute that we can store on a database table that will link us to another database table.

+Foreign key stores the primary key of a row in another database table.

+### Super Key

+Key relating back to the same table database is super key.

+### Composite Key

+A composite key is a key that needs two attributes.

+# SQL Basics

 ---